November 20th, 2018 | For Family Members

 Legend Senior Living Associates have fielded many questions from loved ones about how to move a parent with dementia to assisted living.
 It’s necessary when things that your parents used to do are now impossible to do independently or when their quality of care decreases to the point where it’s dangerous and potentially life threatening for them to not have some sort of aid.

-More than 15 million Americans are currently devoting love, time and care to aging loved ones with Alzheimer’s and Dementia care needs– and sometimes it can be difficult, expensive, and time consuming; that’s why assisted living communities are there to give you a helping hand!
+More than 15 million Americans are currently devoting love, time and care to aging loved ones with Alzheimer’s and Dementia care needs– and sometimes it can be difficult, expensive, and time consuming; that’s why assisted living residences are there to give you a helping hand!

 Here’s list of 12 symptoms and signs it’s time for assisted living: